Papers

 Tests have become such a familiar genre that today it seems almost anything can be a test situation.
 There are stress tests and screen tests, personality tests and citizenship tests, tests of strength and tests of faith.
 The challenge that a new sociology of testing must address is that ubiquitous testing changes the relations between science, engineering and sociology: It is not that the tests of 21st Century engineering occur within a social context but that it is the very fabric of the social that is being put to the test.

 Noortje Marres and David Stark, “Put to the Test: For a New Sociology of Testing.”
-Lead essay for a special issue of the British Journal of Sociology (2020) in press.
+British Journal of Sociology 2020, vol 71, no 3, pp. 423-443.

 The Performance Complex